RedHatGov/redhatgov.github.io/content/workshops/openshift_service_mesh/lab1.2_installing.md

 <br>

-Next, add projects to the service mesh using a [Member Roll][6] resource.
+Next, add projects to the service mesh using a Member Roll resource.
 If you do not add the projects to the mesh, the users' microservices will not be added to the service mesh.

 <blockquote>